 Enhanced value of physiatry to health systems and patient outcomes drives increased physiatrist satisfaction and reinvigorates the workforce supply.

 Image Source: This mural was drawn live during the "Advancing Physiatry's Future: Explore NEW Models of PM&R in the Acute/Post-Acute Care Continuum" session at the 2018 Annual Assembly.
 It captures the panel discussion and ideas shared.
+View a recording of the session here.

 What will this look like in practice?